The Origin Of She.Wolf

 She.Wolf was born from that knowing.

-Not as a program.
+Not as a method to fix women.

 She protects what matters.